RxSwiftCommunity/contributors/README.md

 Automatic PR Checking with Peril
 --------------------------------

 [Peril](https://github.com/Danger/Peril) is a server which runs [Danger-JS](http://danger.systems/js/) automatically, on all pull requests, organization-wide.
-It can check for pull request metadata, commit information, which files were changed, all kinds of things.
-Here are the things Peril checks on _every_ RxSwiftCommunity repo's pull requests:

-- Ensuring that changes to non-test code are reflected in the changelog (if one exists).
-[PR](https://github.com/RxSwiftCommunity/peril/pull/1)

-If you have an idea for something we should check for in a pull request, or if you have an idea to improve the community using Peril to respond to issues, please [open an issue](https://github.com/RxSwiftCommunity/contributors/issues/new) so we can discuss!

-Our Peril settings are hosted [here](https://github.com/RxSwiftCommunity/peril). [@ashfurrow](https://github.com/ashfurrow) is the point person for Peril, ping him if you run into any issues.
+The rules for our Peril server are [here](https://github.com/RxSwiftCommunity/peril), and we encourage everyone to think about new ways we could use Peril and Danger.